mousepawmedia/devdocs/source/tools/irc.rst

 Networks
 --------------------------------

-If you followed the above steps, you are now using the Freenode IRC network.
+If you followed the above steps, you are now using the Libera.Chat IRC network.
 There are actually *many* IRC networks.
 You can manage your connections to each on the `Network List` window of HexChat.